getgrav/grav-learn/pages/20/08.advanced/05.flex/08.troubleshooting/doc.md

 - [ ] **Retest media.** If the type has media or file fields, upload and remove a file through Admin Next after migration to confirm the storage folder is writable and per-object media works end to end.
 - [ ] **Clear the cache and re-check both faces.** Run `bin/grav clear`, then confirm the directory appears in the Admin Next sidebar, lists its objects, and answers the REST API for both a super admin and a normal editor account.

+> [!TIP]
-!!!
-When in doubt about which permission actions to grant or how a specific endpoint checks them, cross-reference the [Blueprint Reference permissions section](/20/advanced/flex/custom-types/blueprint-reference#permissions) and the [Flex Objects API docs](/20/api/endpoints/flex-objects).
+> When in doubt about which permission actions to grant or how a specific endpoint checks them, cross-reference the [Blueprint Reference permissions section](/20/advanced/flex/custom-types/blueprint-reference#permissions) and the [Flex Objects API docs](/20/api/endpoints/flex-objects).
 Getting the `api.<type>` grants right is what resolves the large majority of post-migration 403s.